mraheigvd/Teaching-HEIGVD-AMT-2018-Project/GLASSFISH_CONFIGURATION.md

 Here is the procedure for configuring a JDBC Connection Pools with Glassfish.

+First of all, you need to download the java mysql connector:

 ```
 wget https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-5.1.45.zip ~/Downloads/
 unzip ~/Downloads/mysql-connector-java-5.1.45.zip
 cp ~/Downloads/mysql-connector-java-5.1.45/mysql-connector-java-5.1.45-bin.jar /usr/local/Cellar/glassfish/5.0/libexec/glassfish/domains/domain1/lib/ext
 ```

+Now, restart glassfish in order to take into account the new library.
-Go to the Glassfish via the default URL: http://localhost:4848
+After that, go to the Glassfish administration area via the default URL: http://localhost:4848

-Then go to **Resources > JDBC > JDBC Connection Pools** and create a new pool
+Then **Resources > JDBC > JDBC Connection Pools** and create a new pool:

 - Pool name: ``amtProductionPool``
 - Resource Type: ``javax.sql.DataSource``
 - Database Driver Vendor: ``MySQL``

-In **Datasource Classname** make sure to have **com.mysql.jdbc.jdbc2.optional.MysqlDataSource** and for **ping** click enabled.
+In **Datasource Classname** make sure to have **com.mysql.jdbc.jdbc2.optional.MysqlDataSource** and enable **ping** in order to see if the pool is correctly configured.

-In additional Properties add these properties:
+In additional Properties add these properties and adapt it to your context:

 - **user:** root
 - **password:** root